netket/netket/docs/docs/getting_started.rst

 optimmmiser (which must always be the first two arguments), and theene the sampler, mahcine and various options.

-Once that is done, you can run the simulation by calling the :ref:`run` mmethod in the driver, specifying the output loggers and the number of iterations in the optimisation.
+Once that is done, you can run the simulation by calling the :ref:`run` method in the driver, specifying the output loggers and the number of iterations in the optimisation.